Leather and Lace 101

 as he finds a frantic orgasm

-from michael's
+from michael's new book

 cosmic children